CCavalier/fp-explained/markdowns/part1.md

 Functional programming is all about functions, and specifically pure functions.

 A pure function is a function which has no side effects.
+It has two main characteristics:
+- Whatever happens, if you give the same parameters, you got the same result
+- It will never change its environment

 _What is a side effect?_